The top 10 walking trails in Toronto

 Here are my picks for the top walking trails in Toronto.

-One of Toronto's underrated valleys, this green space is lined with walking trails that generally see very limited bike use, which means you don't have to worry about sudden interactions with cyclists.
+One of Toronto's most underrated valleys, this green space is lined with walking trails that generally see very limited bike use, which means you don't have to worry about sudden interactions with cyclists.
 If you're looking to extend your trip, you can cross Bayview Avenue and head to Sunnybrook Park.

 You can hear the gentle hum of the DVP as you explore this ravine near Lawrence and Don Mills, but you'll still feel far away from the city as you explore a lush landscape that even includes a beaver pond.
 Part of this trail leads to the iconic rainbow tunnel that thousands drive by every day.

-Composed of three sections, the Beltline Trail stretches 9 kilometres in length, following a long-abandoned commuter rail line.
+Composed of three sections, the Beltline Trail stretches nine kilometres in length, following a long-abandoned commuter rail line.
 It's mostly flat and feels adequately secluded in numerous sections despite its proximity to the developed urban environment that surrounds it.

 There are lots of trails to explore in High Park, but my favourite one runs alongside the western edge of the park beside Ellis Park Avenue before pulling alongside Grenadier Pond, which it follows all the way to the south end of the park.
 Early mornings are particularly pretty here.

 The main difference between these two closely linked sets of trails is difficulty level.
 The Sun Valley loop is a double track path that's primarily flat once you get into the valley.
 It's an easy walk.
-For something more challenging, try the off camber trails of Crothers Woods.
+For something more challenging, try the trails of Crothers Woods.